MSU-Libraries/sandhill/README.md

 ```

 Clone the sandhill repository and navigate into that directory to create the virtual environment.
-Run this command as the developer's user.
+Run this command as your user (not root).
 ```
 virtualenv -p python3 env
 ```

-Install the required Pip packages as the developer's user.
+Install the required Pip packages as your user (not root).
 ```
 env/bin/pip install -r requirements.txt
 ```

 ### Configuration:
-Configuration parameters can be passed either in a config file or via environment variables
-on the host machine.
+Configuration parameters can be passed either in a config file or via environment variables on the host machine.

-To see what default values will be used if none are passed see the
+To see what default values will be used if none are passed, see the
 [sandhill.default_settings.cfg](sandhill.default_settings.cfg) file.

 ##### Using the config file:
 Create a new instance directory at `sandhill/instance`.
-Then, copy the default config into `sandhill/instance`, and use that to override any values you like.
+Then, copy the default config into `sandhill/instance` and edit the instance file to override values.

 ```
 cp sandhill/sandhill.default_settings.cfg instance/sandhill.cfg
 ```

 #### Using environment variables:
-Alternatively you can modify the enivornment variables either at the host level (in
+Alternatively, you can modify the environment variables either at the host level (in
 `/etc/environment`) or at the application level (in `./.env`).

 There are some default environment variable settings in [sandhill/sandhill.default_settings.cfg](sandhill/sandhill.default_settings.cfg); using the same variable names in the environment file will allow you to override those.

 ### Running the application:
-To get the application started up, simply run the uwsgi module:
+To start the application, run the uwsgi module:
 ```
 env/bin/uwsgi --buffer-size=8192 --socket 127.0.0.1:8080 --protocol=http --py-autoreload 1 -w wsgi:application
 ```

-Navigating to your browser at http://localhost:8080 you should see
-a default "It Works!" page indicating that the site is working.
+Go to http://localhost:8080 in your browser.
+If the site is working, you will see a default "It Works!" page.

 ## Docker Setup
 Use this setup if you want to:
 * Set up a server to host the site without needing to make frequent code changes
-* Have it running in a contained environment
+* Run Sandhill in a container

 ### Installing Docker and Docker Compose:
-Follow the steps on [Docker's official site](https://docs.docker.com/get-docker/) to install Docker
+Follow the steps on [Docker's official site](https://docs.docker.com/get-docker/) to install Docker and [Docker Compose](https://docs.docker.com/compose/install/).
-and then install [Docker Compose](https://docs.docker.com/compose/install/) as well.

 ### Building the image:
-Clone the sandhill repository then navigate into the directory to build a new image based on the latest stable Sandhill release:
+Clone the sandhill repository, then navigate into the directory to build a new image based on the latest stable Sandhill release:
 ```
 docker-compose build
 ```

-Test that it's working before moving on to configuration by running:
+Test that it's working by running:
 ```
 SECRET_KEY='Testing' docker-compose up
 ```